 A lot of research, a lot of other team members.
 We have a Cadillac specialist, we have a couple of structural engineers, concrete specialist, that all came on board.
 So, that’s kind of how it got started.

-Lynne Warren: So, when you arrived you did not know that this was there?
+LW: So, when you arrived at U of C you did not know that this was there?

-Christine Mehring: Yeah, I think there were some efforts collaborating with the CTA to get a _RCTA stop or something like that.
+CM: Yeah, I think there were some efforts collaborating with the CTA to get near a CTA stop or something like that.

-Lynne Warren: Yeah, I think there was a little slurry of interest at that time but I think it’s also quite fascinating to see it from above here and compare it with those Cadillacs there.
+LW: Yeah, I think there was a little flurry of interest at that time but I think it’s also quite fascinating to see it from above here and compare it with those Cadillacs there.
 Because it actually looks a little smaller than I recall it.
 When it’s in place and you’re looking at it at ground level, it does appear a little bit different.

 But you’re asking a really important question that actually became one of the most complicated questions in the project, and that I think still should continue to get debated especially if there’s another conservation campaign at some point down the line.

-However, Vostell was also at this moment transitioning really, as became clear as I was looking more at Vostell.
-I had not really worked on him that much until then.
-He was transitioning to making more permanent artworks at the same time, making sculptures, and I think was beginning to think about 13 years, say, into his career, what would happen to some of the artefacts of his performances.
+However, Vostell was also at this moment transitioning really, as became clear as I was looking more at Vostell – I had not really worked on him that much until then.
+He was transitioning to making more permanent artworks at the same time, making sculptures, and I think was beginning to think about 13 years, say, into his career, what would happen to some of the artifacts of his performances.

-He often started taking artefacts and things that were part of the environments that he created for his happenings, and turned them into sculptures.
-He was beginning to think about that, and so he called it an events sculpture, and that hybrid became really difficult to deal with in terms of conserving it.
+He often started taking artifacts and things that were part of the environments that he created for his Happenings, and turned them into sculptures.
+He was beginning to think about that, and so he called it an event sculpture, and that hybrid became really difficult to deal with in terms of conserving it.

-Lynne Warren: Yeah, it’s interesting because I mentioned the work that we have – well, we actually have two works in our collection – that are very much along the Christo pattern of Christo makes these ephemeral works but he raises money for it by making two-dimension, often collectible items – hybrid sort of sculpture, paintings.
+LW: Yeah, it’s interesting because I mentioned the work that we have – well, we actually have two works in our collection – that are very much along the Christo pattern of – Christo makes these ephemeral works but he raises money for it by making two-dimensional, often collectible items – hybrid sort of sculpture-paintings.
 And that’s what the Vostells we have in our collection are.

 They’re not documents of the piece; they have elements of the piece – as I mentioned, they do have concrete in them – but it’s basically a photo.
 So, he was already making these objects which were meant to be preserved.
 They’re quasi documents, quasi happenings, ‘cause his stroke of the concrete across them is very important.

-And I showed them to Solve who works on civil rights and art in the 1960s and ‘70s, and she knew instantly that they were from Selma.
+And I showed them to Solveig who works on civil rights and art in the 1960s and seventies, and she knew instantly that they were from Selma.
 And so Vostell had worked with source imagery from the 1965 Selma protest and then placed over one of the police cars the cement, and they’re absolutely gorgeous works.

 And one of the reasons why I think that they’re interesting is because Vostell actually repeatedly in various books and contexts often declared basically political protests such as the Selma protest artworks in themselves.
 So, kind of a very provocative gesture.

-Christine Mehring: Although that’s a positive side to it too, and that’s actually one of the things that fascinates me about this sculpture and about Vostell, is that the concrete, this gesture of covering a Cadillac, it is a very negative, a very violent gesture in some sense.
+CM: Although that’s a positive side to it, too, and that’s actually one of the things that fascinates me about this sculpture and about Vostell, is that the concrete, this gesture of covering a Cadillac, it is a very negative, a very violent gesture in some sense.
 And yes, there’s certainly a kind of critique of rising car culture, of urban renewal, of concrete making cities all across the world, Europe, and the US the same.

 And that, again, echoes also in this coexistence of the sculpture in Cologne and here in Chicago.
 But at the same time Vostell certainly also thought of concrete-defying objects like this Cadillac as a kind of mummification in preserving these objects for the future, which I think is really really interesting.

-Christine Mehring: And I think it had especially for Vostell, so Vostell actually in the ‘70s drove vintage Cadillac through Berlin where he then lived.
+CM: And I think it had especially for Vostell, so Vostell actually in the seventies drove vintage Cadillac through Berlin where he then lived.
 And again, this sort of ambivalence actually carries through in terms of how he thought about cars and about Cadillacs.

 We’re gonna be able to just walk out at any time and see it and look at it, and likewise, everyone who’s visiting campus.
 This is the main campus parking garage.
 Everyone who’s coming to the Smart Museum will be driving by and parking and stopping by to see it.